TEALSK12/introduction-to-computer-science/lab_13.md

 ![square diagram]()

-1.2) Add code so that the sprite says the word “square” while it is drawing.
-The sprite should stop saying “square” once it has finished drawing the square.
+1.2) Add code so that the sprite says the word "square" while it is drawing.
+The sprite should stop saying "square" once it has finished drawing the square.

 1.3) Add code so that pressing the space bar clears the pen marks from the stage.

 ## 2. Adding more shapes

-2.1) Now that you’ve drawn a square, add code to draw the shapes in the following table.
+2.1) Now that you've drawn a square, add code to draw the shapes in the following table.
 Each shape should be drawn when the number next to it is pressed on the keyboard.
 (For example, pressing 3 on the keyboard should draw a diamond.)

 | When this key is pressed... | Draw a ... |
 | -- | -- |